Sloan-Performing-Arts-Center/venue-audio/specs.md

 | Audio Control to Mezzanine | Control Switch       | D102           | If you need to use the sound console elsewhere, do not strike this cable.
 Just patch an additional PTP into the control network switch. |
 | Audio Control to Booth     | Control Switch       | D108           | Typically connects to ETC Ion's Port 2 for OSC control.                                                                                 |

+## Backstage zones

+Audio can be routed to various locations throughout the buidling using the installed AV system (Crestron/Tesira).
+The system is divided into the following zones:

+- Zone A: Main Lobby
+- Zone B: Lobby Left Side (by the theater entrance door)
+- Zone C: Bathrooms
+- Zone C2: Front Offices
+- Zone D1: Green Room only
+- Zone D2: prod support - booth tech office + dressing rooms + green room hallway
+  - probably cond lab and costumes too

 ## SM VOG/God Mic/Paging Microphone System

 The SM Voice of God system is made up of three primary components: